Lewis McAllister: Biography

-Lewis Leslie McAllister, Junior, was born on September 25, 1932, in Jackson, Mississippi.
-He was an accountant.
-In 1963, he was elected to represent Lauderdale County in the Mississippi House of Representatives in a runoff election to replace resigning House member Natie Caraway.
+In January 1963, he announced his candidacy as a Republican in a special election to represent Lauderdale County in the Mississippi House of Representatives to replace resigning representative Natie Caraway.
+He received a plurality of the votes in the general and proceeded to a runoff election, where he was elected with 57% of the vote.
 McAllister, a self-described Goldwater Republican, was the first member of the Republican Party to serve in the Mississippi Legislature since George L. Sheldon, who served from 1920 to 1924.
+Notably, he was the second Republican to be elected to public office in the early 1960s, as Joe Sams, Jr., won election as county prosecutor in Lowndes County.
+McCallister attributed his victory to not because of his party identification but to the "hatred of the Kennedys."
 He was re-elected to serve the 1964–1968 term.